 I first became aware of this plant when visiting Bellingrath Gardens many years ago.
 Jardinieres were filled with the cascading red fuzzy blossoms and were quite a show stopper.

-As stated at the top of this post, this by no means shows all the flowers that are in bloom at this time of year in Houston, Texas.
-These are just some of the ones in our home garden at the time of this writing.
-Occasionally I like to change the appearance of the landscaping so the flowers might be different in the years to come.
+As stated at the top of this article, this by no means shows all the flowers that are in bloom around October in Houston, Texas.
+These are just some of the ones in our home garden.
+Occasionally, I like to change the appearance of the landscaping so the flowers might be different in the years to come.

 October and the coming months of fall, winter and spring are the most enjoyable months of the year in this temperate climate.